michael-cw/lsmssamptrain/README.md

 <!-- style in red -->

+:warning:

-\[!WARNING\] ATTENTION: This is a work in progress.
+## ATTENTION: This is a work in progress.
 The application is not yet ready for use.

+:warning:

 <!-- badges: start -->